Marcelo-Koscina/Is-Aviation-Safe-Data-Visualization-Tableau-and-Prediction-Python---Machine-Learning-/README.md

   Air Incident: is any event involving one or more airplanes that some how put goods or human lives at risk.
   Air Accident: is an incident which caused serious damage, injury or fatal victims.

-* 15 excel sheets (one sheet per year) with 1507 air accidents, and only in scheduled commercial flights,  were considered in this project.
+* 15 excel sheets database (one sheet per year) with 1507 air accidents, and only in scheduled commercial flights,  were considered in this project.

 * This project presentation and data visualization is available at Tableau Public through the link below: